Techtonica/curriculum/javascript/first-js-oop-project.md

 ### Independent Practice

 - Make changes in the structure of array to understand the iteration process.
-- Go through the concept of "each" in jquery which will allow you to know more about jquery.
+- Go through the concept of "each" in jQuery which will allow you to know more about jQery.